KatelynKWong/Food.com-Recipe-Analysis/README.md

 - null: average_ratings is not MAR dependent on sodium
 - alternative: average_ratings is MAR dependent on sodium

-Because TDV of sodium is numerical data, I used a permutation test with the absolute difference in mean of sodium between the missing and nonmissing `average_ratings` groups.
-My observed test statistic was 0.232 and I calculated a p-value of 0.9.
+Because TDV of sodium is numerical data, I used a permutation test with the absolute difference in median of sodium between the missing and nonmissing `average_ratings` groups.
+My observed test statistic was 1.0 and I calculated a p-value of 0.38.
 Therefore, with a significance threshold of 0.5, I failed to reject the null hypothesis and concluded that there is no statistical evidence that average_ratings is MAR dependent on sodium.
 INSERT PLOTS

 ---